 The study has five main chapters, chapter one: Comprise of the general introduction of the study, background of the study, statement of the problem, and objectives of the study.
 Chapter two: Include the conceptual definition of key term, theory supporting the study, identified research gap, statement of hypothesis, conceptual framework and the review of various related study.
 Chapter three: Contain in, the methodology adopted for the study, design of the study, study area description, sampling techniques, source of data and data collection techniques, Chapter four; include data analysis, result and discussion of the findings and chapter five; include the conclusion and recommendation of this study.

-CHAPTRE TWO
+CHAPTER TWO

-2.0 LITERATURE REVIEW
+2.0 LITERATURE REVIEW’

 2.1 Introduction